You must construct a slope or a retaining wall if you identify a difference in grade during the design process.

 Two common fill conditions are:

 This condition consists of placing fill on the upper portion of a slope and removing the lower portion of the slope.
 This condition is typically encountered when upgrading controlled access facilities when both the main lanes and frontage roads are widened.
-See the following diagram of a cut/fill condition.
+Below is a diagram of a cut/fill condition.

 Consider the following wall types for this situation:

 In this condition, the primary operation is removing ground with little or no fill placed.
 The wall choices for this condition are similar to the cut/fill condition.
 The same considerations apply, except that tied-back and drilled shaft walls are easier to construct in this condition.
-See the following diagram of a cut condition.
+Below is a diagram of a cut condition.
 Other cut wall types to consider here are soil or rock nailed walls.

 Drilled shaft and tied-back walls require drilling a vertical hole in the ground.
 This dictates that adequate overhead clearance be available for drilling equipment.
 If clearance is not available, low headroom drilling equipment may be used and shaft reinforcement or soldier piling members can be spliced as they are inserted in the hole.
 These operations increase costs considerably.
 In a low headroom situation, a nailed wall is often more economical.